TIBCOSoftware/snappydata/docs/quickstart.md

 This section assumes you have already installed Docker and its configured properly.
 Refer to [Docker documentation](http://docs.docker.com/installation/) for more details.

-**Verify that Docker is installed**, in the command prompt run the command:
+**Verify that Docker is installed**: In the command prompt run the command:
 ```scala
 $ docker run hello-world

 ```

-**Ensure that the Docker containers have access to at least 4GB of RAM on your machine**
+<Note>Note: Ensure that the Docker containers have access to at least 4GB of RAM on your machine</Note>

-* Type the following command to get the docker image.
+**Get the Docker Image: ** In the command prompt, type the following command to get the docker image.
 This starts the container and takes you to the Spark Shell.
 ```scala
 $  docker run -it -p 4040:4040 snappydatainc/snappydata bin/spark-shell --driver-memory 6g
 ```
-<mark>Jags: This Docker image name is NOT CORRECT.
-It should have the release version number associated with it.
-Dhaval needs to fix. </mark>

 It starts downloading the image files to your local machine.
 Depending on your network connection, it may take some time.
 Once your are inside the Spark Shell with the "$ scala>" prompt, you can follow the steps explained [here](#Start_quickStart)

+####More Information

 For more examples of the common operations you can refer to the [How tos](howto.md) section.